irfanchahyadi/ML-Notes/README.md

 # ML-Notes
 Complete personal notes for performing Data Analysis, Preprocessing, and Training ML model.
 For easy guideline and quick copy paste snippet to real work.
-Constantly updated.
+Fit on one page and constantly updated.
 ## Table of contents
 - [Preparation](#Preparation)
 	- [Importer](#Importer)